Co-edited by Neil Pearson, Shelly Prosko and Marlysa Sullivan.

 Also available for purchase by any retail or independent bookstore, including, but not limited to, Barnes & Noble.

-Thanks for making this far – we sincerely hope you enjoy and find immense value in our collaborative project we are all so passionate about!
+We sincerely hope you enjoy and find immense value in our collaborative project.